 If you’re not sure whether to shave your head, this might help: What would I look like with a bald head?

 If you’re ready to take the plunge, you can get the clippers out and try a buzz cut or go all the way and shave your head bald.
-If it helps, check out my recommendation for the best razor for shaving your head.
+If you use them regularly, don’t forget to keep your clippers clean and keep the blades sharp!

 And there are plenty of other products for bald heads too, if you’re in the mood for some retail therapy.